retrogradeorbit/bootleg/README.md

 Appends the values to the content of the selected element. eg. `(append "xyz" a-node "abc")`

+Values can be any supported formats: hickory, hickory-seq, hiccup, hiccup-seq or html.

 #### prepend

 `(prepend & values)`

 Prepends the values to the content of the selected element. eg. `(prepend "xyz" a-node "abc")`

+Values can be any supported formats: hickory, hickory-seq, hiccup, hiccup-seq or html.

 #### after